 Punta de Duc, where you should not camp, but we did without leaving a trace, was described on the helpful information board as having been used as a Republican fortification against the Nationalists in March 1938 of the Spanish Civil War, until it was overrun and the defenders were forced to retreat across the river Ebro.
 There are still remnants of hollowed out bunkers in the rock, trenches and various military buildings across the river.

-Now realising where we were, we pulled off the frankly terrifying "TV-7411" road (previously defended route from Riba-roja d'Ebro to la Pobla de Massaluca) with its sheer drops and hairpins, towards another site of importance.
+Knowing our goal, tarmac, our morning's escape was less dramatic than the way in.
+Now realising where we were, we pulled off the still frankly terrifying "TV-7411" road (previously defended route from Riba-roja d'Ebro to la Pobla de Massaluca), with its sheer drops and hairpins, towards another site of importance.

 The trenches at Berrús (les trinxeres de Berrús) are remarkably well preserved considering there are no barriers to restrict access and you can walk freely around the relatively complex network, admiring the view which comes free with a tactical advantage.